mirage335/arduinoUbiquitous/README.md

 * _compile
 * _upload
 * _run
+* _bootloader

 When running Eclipse, Atom, a terminal emulator, or any other app, under the "_scope" function, some exported arduinoBash functions and variables will be usable by a subordinate shell.
 * "$safeTmp", "$shortTmp"
 * "$setFakeHome"
 * "$au_*"
-	au_arduinoSketch
-	au_arduinoSketchDir
+	"$au_arduinoSketch"
+	"$au_arduinoSketchDir"

 However, subshells will not see unexported functions unless they are imported.
 * . "$scriptAbsoluteLocation" --parent

-Issue "_setupUbiquitous" to any comprehenisve Ubiquitous Bash script to add an automatic hook in the current user's bash profile.
-Doing so will also import a more informative shell prompt.
+All script functions may be imported into current shell.
+Additionally, issue "_setupUbiquitous" to any comprehenisve Ubiquitous Bash script to add an automatic hook in the current user's bash profile.
+Doing either will also import a more informative shell prompt.
 * . "$scriptAbsoluteLocation" --parent _importShortcuts

 Arbitrary commands from the parent script can be run within the curent session and/or shell.
 * "$scriptAbsoluteLocation" --parent _echo true
 * . "$scriptAbsoluteLocation" --parent _echo true

-WARNING: Since you are obviously operating with a single session, do not call "_stop" anywhere within it, as this will kill the parent process, and clean up the "temporary" directories.
+WARNING: Since you are obviously operating with a single session, do not call "_stop" anywhere within it, as this will kill the parent process, and clean up the 'temporary' directories.
 This also applies to any command run within the scope environment, as the scope name/location is shared.

 # Development
 Fork this repository to create specialized variants of this IDE for other purposes (ie. custom hardware support).